Choosing the best mobile phone

-After a steady stream of budget-friendly releases in recent years, Huawei is now one of the biggest players in Britain, boasting some very tempting top-of-the-line mobile phones that claim to rival the likes of Apple, Samsung and the rest of the established elite.
+After a steady stream of smartphone releases focused in the budget and mid-range price range, both Huawei and Honor are now big players in Britain, boasting some very tempting top-of-the-line mobile phones that claim to rival the likes of Apple, Samsung and the rest of the established elite.

-Huawei and its cheaper sub-brand Honor have positively flooded the market over the past couple of years, releasing mobile phones at every price point.
+Both brands have positively flooded the market of recent, releasing mobile phones at every price point.
 It's become rapidly apparent that Huawei is here to stay - and one look at its more impressive handsets should ease any doubts over quality.

-Below we reveal the very best Huawei mobile phones to come out of our test lab.
+Below we look at the very best Huawei and Honor mobile phones to come out of our test lab.
 Only logged-in Which? members can view our exclusive ratings and verdicts below.
 If you're not yet a member, join Which? to get instant access.

 Want to see what else is on test?
 Follow the link for all our mobile phone reviews.